-For many of us, childhood memories of Christmases or any of the seasonal holiday celebrations are fondly remembered as magical and carefree times.
-Perhaps you too have noticed, as an adult, that those memories are all to often being replaced with huge doses of exhaustion and anxiousness.
+For many of us, childhood memories of Christmas, or any of the seasonal or cultural holiday celebrations, are fondly remembered as magical and carefree times.
+As adults, we’ve noticed taking on all the “getting ready” can sometimes fill up those memories spaces with huge doses of exhaustion and anxiousness.
 Taking time to design annual family creative activities can be one way to make more room for play and relaxation.

 Schools can become a center of hustle and bustle.
 That “look forward to” break can feel like a time when creativity is also put on hold.
 The Christmas season is supposed to be a relaxing, enjoyable, and fun time with friends and family.
 However, many of us overcommit, overload lists, overspend, and overeat.
-In general, we wear ourselves out emotionally and physically.
-Some even refer to this joyous holiday as “Stressmas.”
+In general, we wear ourselves out emotionally and physically, and soon symptoms of “Stressmas” appear.

-So how would you like to use a creativity thinking tool to bring back a good measure of peace, gratitude, and happiness to the season?
+How would you like to use a creative solution to bring back a good measure of peace, gratitude, and happiness to the season?
 Sounds too good to be true?
-You can make it so.
-Here’s the holiday tradition we implemented with our older children.
+Here’s a holiday tradition we implemented with our older children.
 Each year we gave them an envelope with $100 dollars to spend on themselves.
 Inside was a message of love saying we can’t wait to see what you bought yourselves.
 They actually bought and wrapped their own gifts!
 We’ll all be surprised on Christmas morning.
 And a huge side benefit: No one was disappointed and there were no returns!

-Now that our children are grown and have families of their own, we have continued this tradition with ourselves.
+Now that our children are grown with families of their own, we have continued this tradition with ourselves.
 We purchase gifts for ourselves with the $100 spending limit.
 On Christmas morning we open each other’s gifts, savoring the joy and humor each unwrapping brings.
-The surprises have included a sock drawer organizer, Magic 8 Ball, new lace curtains for the doll house, and our favorite (most interesting gift) so far - an orange rabbit’s foot to bring Bronco luck!
-Rick is winning the competition for most gifts so far - 13!
+The surprises have included a sock drawer organizer, Magic 8 Ball, new lace curtains for a doll house, and our favorite (most interesting gift) so far – an orange rabbit’s foot to bring Denver Broncos good luck!

 Some of our favorite keepsakes from Christmases long ago are the drawings and handmade decorations our children made.
 This year our daughter-in-law took this a step further and had our grandson and granddaughter draw their Christmas wish list and arrange it together as a garland to decorate their rooms.
 We share this tip with you as another way to express creativity around the holiday season for more memory making.
 That’s Ella, our 6-year-old granddaughter pictured above holding her garland wish list.